 Day pictures look good and are in-line with all the other Spypoint cameras.
 They have good color but tend to have some blur in low-light conditions.

-Night pictures are decent, for a no glow camera.
-Animals that are close to the camera have a tendency of white-out, however, animals in that 20-45 ft. sweet spot are just what you would expect from a no glow trailcam.
+Night pictures are decent, for a low glow camera.
+Animals that are close to the camera have a tendency of white-out, however, animals in that 20-45 ft. sweet spot are just what you would expect from a low glow trailcam.

 What if you purchase from us and aren't happy with the image quality?